 - Broken relationships (with friends or family or romantic partners)

-5 Ways to Prevent Drug and Alcohol Addiction
+5 Ways to Prevent Drug and Alcohol Addiction in Your Teens

 1. Develop a Family bond:

 Most teens crave attention and love.
 Studies show that teens with bad family relationships or broken families are highly likely to binge on alcohol or drugs.
 Give them the attention and love they deserve!
 Be available for them, have open talks, and device-free family time.
 Listen to them and understand their point of view.
-This rapport can allow scope for healthy conversations such as the perils of substance abuse.
+This rapport can allow scope for healthy conversations such as the perils of substance use disorder.

 2. Monitor the Intake of prescription drugs and Alcohol